DataDog/documentation/content/en/infrastructure/serverless/serverless_monitoring_guide/nodejs.md

 ## Root Cause Analysis using Traces, Metrics and Logs

-We can visit the Datadog Serverless page one more time to view all of our Lambda functions.
-If we navigate to a specific function, we are able to see the traces being emitted from the function.
-We can expand each trace to view a flame graph of the duration of the total request across Lambda functions, as well as correlated logs and Lambda metrics at the time of the request.
+View the Datadog Serverless page to see the Lambda functions.
+Navigate to a specific function to see the traces being emitted from the function.
+Expand each trace to view a flame graph of the duration of the total request across Lambda functions, and correlated logs and Lambda metrics at the time of the request.

 {{< img src="serverless/guides/end-to-end_serverless_monitoring_database/guide_video_5-compressed.mp4" video="true" alt="Flame Graph"  style="width:90%;">}}

-We can use the traces surfaced in the flame graph to identify that the current Lambda function has an error due to an error that surfaced from a subsequent function call.
-We can quickly navigate to that function in the request, and find the error trace and the corresponding error log, which we identify to be a timeout.
+Use the traces surfaced in the flame graph to identify that the current Lambda function has an error due to an error that surfaced from a subsequent function call.
+Navigate to that function in the request, and find the error trace and the corresponding error log, which in this example is a timeout.

 {{< img src="serverless/guides/end-to-end_serverless_monitoring_database/guide_video_6-compressed.mp4" video="true" alt="Root Cause Analysis"  style="width:90%;">}}

-With logs, traces and enhanced metrics all in one place, we are able to efficiently identify the root cause of an issue across our serverless requests.
+With logs, traces, and enhanced metrics all in one place, we are able to efficiently identify the root cause of an issue across our serverless requests.

 # Section 4: Serverless Integrations & Custom Metrics